phillipslucas/phillipslucas/README.md

 ## Introduction

 My name is Lucas Phillips and I am a Masters Student at the University of Tennessee on the Knoxville campus.
 I graduated with my bachelors degree in environmental studies, geography major and GIS minor in 2016 from Western Washington University.
 I spent time in the environmental consulting field, freelance jobs, fish exclusion, solar installation, UAV pilot and cadastral data management.

-I enjoy solving practical problems and use coding to streamline my workflows and spend more time away from the computer.
+I love spatial problems of all varieties from lidar point cloud classification to mapping housing inequality.